Skip to content

 When evaluating costs for a policy, if several coverage modules are active,

-the costs returned contain the aggregated cost breakdowns of all the coverage
+the breakdown contains the aggregated cost components of all the coverage

 modules.